From web CMS to a new way of building software: A new round of funding validates our market strategy

 This new way of building software is used by the most successful digital disruptors:

-- Global brands and leading agencies are successfully using this modern ecosystem in production and at scale: Spotify, Urban Outfitters, Heineken, Lyft and more.
+Global brands and leading agencies are successfully using this modern ecosystem in production and at scale, including Urban Outfitters, Heineken, and Lyft.

 Our mission: Modernize how content flows